SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-05-fda-vrbpac-covid-vaccine-composition-fall-2024.md

 We start, of course, with periodic monitoring of the FDA's advisory committee calendar. <sup id="fn1a">[[1]](#fn1)</sup>

-There we see, postponed from 2024-May-16 to allow more data collection, the VRBPAC meeting today on vaccine strain composition. <sup id="fn2a">[[2]](#fn2)</sup>
+There we see, postponed from 2024-May-16 to allow for more data collection, the VRBPAC meeting today on vaccine strain composition. <sup id="fn2a">[[2]](#fn2)</sup>

 At the bottom of that page are links to all the presentation materials, as well as a